 Diseases named after people don't count.

 A common source of Parody Names, and target of Who Names Their Kid "Dude"?.
 Not to be confused with The Disease That Shall Not Be Named.
 Index Syndrome is an index of trope names that sound like diseases.
 Can often overlap with Names to Run Away from Really Fast as diseases are something that most people want to run away from.
-Often overlaps with Unfortunate Names.
+Overlaps with Unfortunate Names if the Diseased Name incurs a negative reaction.

 - Bernadette's real name in Mobile Suit Crossbone Gundam can be read as Tetanus (though most fan translations romanize it as Tetanith).
 It's little wonder she prefers being called Bernadette even after the crew find out who she really is.